carlosrodlop/carlosrodlop/README.md

 `*` _CV Artifact renders the output from my Linkedin profile exported via [LinkedIn to JSON Resume Browser Tool](https://github.com/joshuatz/linkedin-to-jsonresume) using [CV as JSON](https://jsonresume.org/)_

 This repository aims to be my public work profile, containing a link to a downloadable version of my CV.
-In addition, it links meta-repositories I use at my daily work: documentation, workstation configuration and secrets.
+In addition, it links meta-repositories I use at my daily work: workstation configuration and secrets.

 ## Bio